Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Planning with an abstract belief-state MDP

 Direct search in $\mathcal{M}_c$ is intractable in many problems due to the large branching factors in the action space and continuous belief outcomes.
 To make the problem tractable, TAMPURA applies a series of reductions to $\mathcal{M}_c$, ultimately producing a sparse abstract MDP $\mathcal{M}_s$ that can be solved efficiently with a probabilistic planner (Figure~\ref{fig:diagram}).

 The reduction from $\mathcal{M}_c$ to $\mathcal{M}_s$ is performed in several steps.
 First, we perform belief-state abstraction, lifting from an MDP on $\mathcal{B}$ to an abstract MDP on $\overline{\mathcal{B}}$, which is a partition of $\mathcal{B}$ that groups operationally similar beliefs (Section~\ref{sec:abstract_bs_mdp}).
 Second, we leverage symbolic information describing the preconditions and possible but uncertain effects of each controller $c \in \mathcal{C}$ (Section~\ref{sec:operators}) to construct a determinized shortest path problem on the abstract belief space.
 Determinized planning in abstract belief space with controller descriptions is now tractable, but the resulting plans are not risk-aware due to determinization.
 In addition, the resulting plans may be overly optimistic because they are untethered from geometric and physical constraints.
-For example, picking an object may fail because the object is unreachable, but this is not initially expressed in the preconditions of a picking controller as it is a complex function of an object pose and robot kinematics not fully expressible in lifted symbolic form.

 Third, we approximately learn the transition model $\overline{\mathcal{T}}$ on $\overline{\mathcal{B}}$, using the efficient determinized planner to focus exploration on the task-relevant parts of the abstract belief space (Section~\ref{sec:model_learning}).
 The subset $\mathcal{B}_\text{sparse} \subseteq \overline{\mathcal{B}}$ of abstract belief states focused on in model learning forms the state space of the sparse abstract MDP; its transition model is the learned transition probabilities, $\hat{\mathcal{T}}$, approximating the true $\overline{\mathcal{T}}$.
 This sparse MDP distills key tradeoffs about risk, information-gathering, and outcome uncertainty from the original problem.
-It can be solved with an SSP solver such as LAO*, resulting in a risk and uncertainty aware policy in the abstract belief-state MDP.
+It can be solved with a probabilistic planner such as LAO*, resulting in a risk and uncertainty aware policy in the abstract belief-state MDP.
 The first action recommended by this policy is the next controller to execute on the robot.
 The full TAMPURA robot control loop is given in Algorithm~\ref{alg:tampura}.